-WonderBoy – The Dragon’s Trap is actually a remake of the exclusive SEGA MASTERSYSTEM game WonderBoy III – The Dragon’s Trap, which is to many one of the best games on the console.
+WonderBoy – The Dragon’s Trap is actually a remake of the exclusive SEGA MASTER SYSTEM game WonderBoy III – The Dragon’s Trap, which is too many ones of the best games on the console.

 So what do you do if you are going to remake one of the best games out there?…

-Well for starters they added a new feature, WonderGirl..
-Did anyone, i mean, ANYONE ever want this?.
-I mean, yes i have that guilty pleasure of always selecting a girl/woman in a game if there is such an option, but come on?… Wonderboy ?… the name WONDERBOY… what is this female WONDERGIRL… I SHALL CALL IT WONDERBOYGIRL from now on..
+Well for starters they added a new feature, WonderGirl.
+Did anyone, i mean, ANYONE ever wants this?.
+I mean, yes i have that guilty pleasure of always selecting a girl/woman in a game if there is such an option, but come on?… Wonderboy ?… the name WONDERBOY… what is this female WONDERGIRL… I SHALL CALL IT WONDERBOYGIRL from now on.
 OK!.

 That said, the graphics on this new girl thing is absolutely gorgeous, and believe it or not – I LIKE IT!.

-Did i select a boy or a girl for my first play through? , a boy ofcourse, she was too young for me you know..
+Should i go for a boy or a girl for my first playthrough? , a boy, of course, she was too young for me you know..

 Over to the game then, one of the best features of the game is that you can play the original game anytime you want, a button press and you switch from 8bit to current gen version.